Eeps30/cylance-test/README.md

 ### Running Test suite with Jest and Enzyme:

 - Execute `npm run test` to start testing suite
-- Once framework is initialized, press the `a` key on your keyboard to run all test files in the project

 ### Libraries used: